26 Years of Experience

 Author Archives: Scott Lanin

-can you buy isotretinoin from canada CPLR §3016(b) requires fraud claims to be pleaded with specificity.
+buy non prescription Clomiphene CPLR §3016(b) requires fraud claims to be pleaded with specificity.
 The required elements of a cause of action for fraud are: “a material misrepresentation of a fact, knowledge of its falsity, an intent to induce reliance, justifiable reliance by the plaintiff … Continue reading

 The Operating Agreement is the document that controls the operations of an LLC.
 It is similar to corporate bylaws or a shareholder’s agreement or a partnership agreement.
 Unlike the articles of organization which is a public document, the operating agreement … Continue reading